Optimizing Distributed ML Communication with Fused Computation-Collective Operations: Conclusion

 We evaluated our approach both on actual hardware and using simulation.
-Our inter-node evaluations show that the execution time taken by fused kernel is on average 31\% (and up to 58\%) lower than that of baseline embedding operations and All-to-All collective.
-We also demonstrated the fine-grained overlapping achieved by profiling the execution of persistent WGs.
+Our scale-up evaluations show that zero-copy fused \emph{embedding + All-to-All} kernel on average achieves 20\% (and up to 32\%) lower execution time than the baseline.
+Our \emph{GEMM + All-to-All} and \emph{GEMV + AllReduce} evaluations show that our approach achieves 13\% (up to 22\%) and 12\% (up to 20\%) lower execution time respectively.
+Our inter-node evaluations show that the execution time taken by fused kernel \emph{embedding + All-to-All} is on average 31\% (and up to 58\%) lower than that of baseline embedding operations and All-to-All collective.
 We evaluated the impact of proposed communication-aware WG scheduling and show that it achieves 6\% lower execution skew than communication-oblivious scheduling.
-Our intra-node evaluations show that zero-copy fused kernels on average achieve 25\% (and up to 35\%) lower execution time than the baseline.
-The benefits achieved are less for intra-node evaluations than inter-node configurations due to the lower impact of intra-node All-to-All on total execution time.
-Finally, we used ASTRA-Sim to perform scale-out simulations to evaluate the benefits of our approach on the entire DLRM training run.
-Our evaluations show that using fused embedding + All-to-All kernel reduces the training time by ~10\% for a 128 node system.
+Finally, we used ASTRA-Sim to perform large scale-out simulations to evaluate the benefits of our approach on the entire DLRM training run.
+Our evaluations show that using fused embedding + All-to-All kernels reduce the training time by ~21\% for a 128 node system.

-As part of our future work, we want to use our approach to hide communication along the backward pass of DLRM.
-We also plan to develop fused kernels involving different collectives and computations to benefit other ML models (e.g., MoE), and parallelism strategies (e.g., fully-sharded data parallelism).
-Additionally, we aim to reduce the overhead incurred by using GPU-initiated communication by lowering its register and LDS usage.